linux-china/markdown-chatgpt/README.md

 ![ChatGPT Markdown File](docs/images/gpt-file-split.png)

 <!-- Plugin description -->
-Markdown-ChatGPT is a JetBrains IDE plugin to help you talk with ChatGPT from markdown.
+ChatGPT with Markdown is a JetBrains IDE plugin to help you talk with ChatGPT from Markdown file.

 Features: